jullanggit/anksidian/README.md

 - Setup AnkiConnect
 - Have Anki open
-- Run the cli in a directory with Markdown files Supported are:
+- Run the cli in a directory with Markdown files
+- Anksidian will add the clozes to anki and insert html-comments with their note ids below Supported are:
 - Multi-line flashcards
 - Math blocks